kyokosawada/AttentionAlly/PRD_AttentionAlly_Firebase_Integration.md

 ## 3. Core Features

+- **Room-Scoped Attention & Facial Expression Tracking:** Attention tracking (camera/ML-based) is always associated with an active Room session.
+When a student joins a classroom in the app, tracking activates; when the student leaves, tracking stops.
+All engagement data is linked to the Room context, ensuring research validity.
 - **Attention & Facial Expression Tracking:** Use device camera and ML/vision models to track and analyze children's facial expressions, gaze, and attention changes in real time, providing quantitative data for research on ASD.